 Oxycodone Contradictions

-If your medical provider has recommended you take oxycodone, please make sure you’re upfront about all of your medical history and other medication use to ensure that it is safe for you to begin taking oxycodone.
+If your medical provider has recommended you take oxycodone, please make sure you’re upfront about your medical history and other medication use to ensure that it is safe for you to begin taking oxycodone.

 Oxycodone therapy is not recommended for patients with:2